FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contracts_to_java.md

 $ cd ~/fisco/console
 ```

-## 2. Place the contract in the contract directory of the console.
+## 2. Place the contract in the contract directory of the console

-**Then, place the Solidity smart contract you want to use in the "~ / fisco / console / contracts / solidity" directory**。This time we use HelloWorld.sol in the console as an example.。Ensure that HelloWorld.sol is in the specified directory。
+**Then, place the Solidity smart contract you want to use in the "~ / fisco / console / contracts / solidity" directory**。This time we use HelloWorld.sol in the console as an example。Ensure that HelloWorld.sol is in the specified directory。

 ```shell
 # Current Directory ~ / fisco / console